WPGC People:

 'big Wilson'

-'big' Wilson (spelled with a lower case 'b', perhaps to avoid confusion with the long-time afternoon man at WNBC in New York) came to WPGC from WZOO for afternoons & Program Director in 1969 when Charlie Scheu gave up programming duties to move into sales.
+'big' Wilson (spelled with a lower case 'b', perhaps to avoid confusion with the long-time afternoon man at WNBC in New York) came to WPGC from WZOO for afternoons & Program Director in 1969 when Charlie Shoe gave up programming duties to move into sales.
 His tenure lasted until approximately 1973 when he left for WEAM.
 He later programmed WNOK in Columbia, South Carolina.

 Good Guy Todd Reynolds / Ed Kowolski / Ed McNeil writes: